anoma/juvix-docs/docs/tutorials/essential.juvix.md

 }
 ```

 is evaluated as follows.
-First, the _accumulator_ `acc` is assigned its initial value.
-Then each list element is processed sequentially in the order from left to right (from beginning to end of list).
-At each step, `BODY` is evaluated with the current value of `acc` and the current element `x`.
-The result of evaluating `BODY` becomes the new value of `acc`, and the iteration proceeds with the next element.
-The final value of the accumulator `acc` becomes the value of the whole `for`-expression.
+First, the _accumulator_ `acc` is assigned its initial
+value and made available to the body of the `for`-expression.
+Then each list
+element is processed sequentially in the order from left to right (from
+beginning to end of list).
+At each step, `BODY` is evaluated with the current
+value of `acc` and the current element `x`.
+The result of evaluating `BODY`
+becomes the new value of `acc`, and the iteration proceeds with the next
+element.
+The final value of the accumulator `acc` becomes the value of the whole
+`for`-expression.

 For example, here is a function which sums the elements of a list of natural numbers: